 27. Spend Money on Things that You Actually LOVE

 I used to spend money on things that I loved at that moment.
-I didn't think whether or not they were practical.
+I didn't think about whether or not they were practical.
 I didn't think about whether I had already anything similar at home.
 I just bought something that sparked joy in me at that moment.
 But many times, on the next day or in the next couple of weeks, I experienced buyer's remorse.
-Suddenly, I had that realization that the money that I spent could've been spent on something else — something that I needed/wanted more, but had no idea at that time.
+Suddenly, I had that realization that the money that I spent could've been spent on something else — something that I needed/wanted more, but had no idea about at that time.

 And so I decided not to spend my money lightly without thinking.
 I also decided that I rather have fewer things that are mediocre, and more things that spark joy in me.
-These things whether it's material stuff or experiences, needed to stand the test of time.
-And by that I mean that I needed to be able to envision those things making a difference in my life for more than a day or a week.
+These things, whether it's material stuff or experiences, needed to stand the test of time.
+And by that, I mean that I needed to be able to envision those things making a difference in my life for more than a day or a week.